 Postcolonial and Postmodern Discussions

 Chandigarh was described by its first Indian chief architect, M N Sharma as ‘a great experiment’, and indeed Gordon and Kilian 1992 seemed to ‘rediscover’ and awaken a fresh, more receptive interest in this extraordinary city.
-It was a conference held in Chandigarh in 1999 however (the proceedings eventually published by Takhar 2002) that brought a range of essays, opinions, and tributes to a larger audience, whilst acknowledging certain flaws and serendipity in the city plan.
+It was a conference held in Chandigarh in 1999 however (the proceedings eventually published in Takhar 2002) that brought a range of essays, opinions, and tributes to a larger audience, whilst acknowledging certain flaws and serendipity in the city plan.
 Prakash 2002 also treads a fine balance, recognising Le Corbusier’s artistic greatness, whilst providing a much needed postcolonial (as well as postmodern) analysis of the city he had grown up in.
 This important work set the scene for Antoniou 2003, a perennial type of article that keeps readers up to date with the ongoing epic saga of Chandigarh, until more thought-provoking volumes such as Avermaete and Casciato 2013 appear with something fresh and unexpected – in this case, a comparison between the designs of Casablanca and Chandigarh.
 Scheidegger 2010 offers an insightful commentary based on a collection of photographs taken (but not published) in 1956, when the buildings were in pristine condition.
 It is interesting to compare these images with those taken much later by Gast 2000.
 Gast 2000 attempts a somewhat wilful geometric and formal analysis of Le Corbusier’s works, including some of the Chandigarh buildings.
-There has been an ongoing attempt to see Chandigarh recognised as a World Heritage Site, as documented by Chalana and Sprague 2013.
-All attempts, to date, have been sadly rejected - probably in light of changes noted in Bhatia 1994.
+There has been an ongoing attempt to see Chandigarh recognised as a World Heritage Site, as documented in Chalana and Sprague 2013.
+The Capitol Complex and Government Museum complex were entered in the World Heritage List in 2016 as part of Le Corbusier’s oeuvre, and visitors to the city should make good use of the walks and descriptions presented in Prakash 2015.
 Other publications concerned with the legacy and heritage of Chandigarh have focused on the built fabric, such as Joshi 2005 who records the conservation concerns related to Le Corbusier’s buildings, and in particular the difficult task of repairing failing concrete.

 Antoniou, Jim.
 2003.
 "Chandigarh: Once the Future City."
 The Architectural Review 1273: 70-75.